ClementREMY2/si5-dsl-VideoML-ordinateur/VideoML/README.md

  * `src/cli/index.ts` - the entry point of the command line interface (CLI) of your language.
  * `src/cli/generator.ts` - the code generator used by the CLI to write output files from DSL documents.
  * `src/cli/cli-util.ts` - utility code for the CLI.
+ * `ui/` - contains the UI implementation using Electron, React and Monaco editor.

 ## Get up and running straight away